Only Human (Jonas Brothers song)

-"Only Human" is a song by American pop rock group the Jonas Brothers.
-It was released on July 2, 2019, through Republic Records as the third and final single from their fifth studio album Happiness Begins (2019).
+"Only Human" is a song by American pop rock group the Jonas Brothers from their fifth studio album, Happiness Begins (2019).
+It was released as the third and final single from the album on July 2, 2019, by Republic Records.
 The group co-wrote the song with its producer Shellback.
-"Only Human" is a reggae song that features twinkling keys, groovy bass, brass and percussive cadences in its production.
+"Only Human" is a reggae-pop song that features twinkling keys, groovy bass, brass, and percussive cadences in its production.

-Upon release, "Only Human" was met with generally favourable reviews from music critics, who praised its music style and "textured" production.
+Upon release, "Only Human" was met with generally favorable reviews from music critics, who praised its music style and "textured" production.
 Commercially, the song peaked at number 18 on both the US Billboard Hot 100 and the Canadian Hot 100.
-The song reached top 40 in charts of numerous territories including Australia, Hungary, Ireland, Netherlands, New Zealand, Spain, Flanders and Wallonia regions of Belgium.
-It was certified gold in Belgium, platinum in France and quadruple platinum in Canada.
+The song reached the top 40 on charts in numerous territories, including Australia, Hungary, Ireland, the Netherlands, New Zealand, Spain, and the Flanders and Wallonia regions of Belgium.
+It was certified gold in Belgium, platinum in France, and quadruple platinum in Canada.

 An accompanying '80s-themed music video directed by Anthony Mandler was released on August 13, 2019.
 It depicts the Jonas Brothers singing and dancing in a crowded nightclub.
 To promote the song, the Jonas Brothers performed "Only Human" on several occasions and also included it on the set list for their Happiness Begins Tour (2019–2020).

 Background and composition

 Shellback (pictured in 2015) co-wrote and produced the song.

 Following the success of the singles "Sucker" and "Cool", "Only Human" was serviced to the US contemporary hit radio format by Republic Records, on July 2, 2019, as the third single from the Jonas Brothers' fifth studio album Happiness Begins.
 On July 5, it was released to Italy's contemporary hit radio.
 The group wrote "Only Human" with its producer Shellback.
-Shellback also played bass guitar, drums, keyboards and tambourines.
-It was mixed by Serban Ghenea and John Hanes who also served as studio personnel.
+Shellback also played bass guitar, drums, keyboards, and tambourines.
+It was mixed by Serban Ghenea and John Hanes, who also served as studio personnel.
 "Only Human" was the last song written for Happiness Begins after the album's songwriters and producers Max Martin and Shellback approached the band.
 During an interview with Apple Music, Joe Jonas recalled writing and recording the track mostly via FaceTime.

 "Only Human" is a reggae-pop song featuring an '80s tropical groove and lasts for three minutes and three seconds.
 Its production includes "twinkling keys", "groovy bass line", brass and percussive cadences.
 In terms of musical notation, the song is composed in 4/4 time and the key of D minor at moderately slow tempo varying between 92 and 96 beats per minute.
 The band's vocals span a range of G_{4} to D_{6}.
 Lyrically, the song is about the "only human" instinct to "having harmless fun": "It's only human, you know that it's real / So why would you fight or try to deny the way that you feel?", urging the listeners to stop thinking about anything else and just dance.